EmaroLab/gesture_based_interface/README.md

 Note: they can be used both in the `sofar_ws` workspace or in the `src` subfolder.

 ## How to run the simulator
-Enter in the workspace
+Enter the workspace folder
 ```
 cd ~/sofar_ws
 ```

-Execute the file passing as parameter "sim".
-In this way you can use the simulator in your machine.
+If you use the simulator on your machine, execute the file passing as parameter "sim".
-If instead you want to work on the real robot you have to pass the serial number of the Baxter.
+Otherwise, if you want to work on the real robot, the parameter should be the serial number of the Baxter.
 ```
 ./baxter.sh sim
 ```

-Launch all the nodes used for the simulation.
+Launch all the nodes used for the simulation
 ```
 roslaunch baxter_gazebo baxter_world.launch
 ```

-Launch the nodes used for managing the movements and the files.
+Launch the nodes used to manage the movements and the files
 ```
 rosrun BaxterGBI_pbr pbr_server_baxter.py
 rosrun BaxterGBI_pbr pbr_server_filesys.py